 “I was acting before Vanderpump Rules happened,” she explained when we asked if she’d ever return to TV, following her firing in June 2020.
 “I’m so grateful that Vanderpump Rules happened.
 I hope that they get a next season, but in my heart of hearts I [also] don’t so that we can all do something together, but yes, if it’s not that… I don’t know what genre, I don’t know what platform at this point, but I loved what we did for almost a decade and I would do it again in a heartbeat.”

 I get that Kristen misses getting paid to hang out with her friends.
 It’s a golden ticket and anybody who lost it would be eager to get it back.
 At the same time, Vanderpump Rules had been criticized about its 99% white cast well before Faith told her story.
-And while in the immediate aftermath of her firing Kristen did acknowledge the role her privilege played in the whole fiasco, I don’t know that saying you want to get the band back together three months after you were responsible for having it broken up is what you say when you’ve learned your lesson?
+And while in the immediate aftermath of her firing Kristen did acknowledge the role her privilege played in the whole fiasco, I don’t know that saying you want to get the band back together three months after you were responsible for having it broken up is what you do when you’ve learned your lesson?

 (Photo credit: Kristen Doute via Instagram)

 John Sharp is Starcasm’s chief editorial correspondent-at-large.
 Tips: E-mail firstname.lastname@example.org or Twitter @john_starcasm.